When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Inner city development

-Over the next few years, Bocholt's city centre is to be further developed in an attractive and future-oriented manner as a retail and restaurant location, as a leisure location and as a residential area.
+Over the next few years, Bocholt's city centre is to be developed in an attractive and future-oriented manner as a retail and gastronomy location, as a leisure location and as a residential area.

 Some measures have already been implemented, others are being realised or are still in the planning stage.